econvaibhav/Scraping_Archieve/IEA_Scraping/README.md

 **Last Updated: 26th March 2026**

 # Overview
-This repository contains a pipeline for scraping energy data from the International Energy Agency (IEA) and generating analytical visualizations.
+This repository contains a pipeline for scraping energy data from the International Energy Agency (IEA) and generating visualizations in R.

 Project Structure
 - ### main.py: The Python scraper that extracts country-specific data from IEA web pages.